windmill-submodules/llvm-project/llvm/docs/LangRef.rst

 and an address discriminator may be optionally specified.
 Otherwise, they have values ``i64 0`` and ``ptr null``.

-If the address disciminator is ``null`` then the expression is equivalent to
+If the address discriminator is ``null`` then the expression is equivalent to

 .. code-block:: llvm